icebreakerone/demo-energy-mtlsonly/README.md

 ## Retriving the data with curl

-Any HTTP client which can present a client certificate and check a server certificate against a private CA can be used to fetch data.
+Any HTTP client which can present a client certificate, and check a server certificate against a private CA, can be used to fetch data.

 `curl` is used in this example, run on the same machine as the `docker compose up` command.
 In the `curl` commands, `--cert` and `--key` specify the client certificate, and `--cacert` the CA which must be used to sign the server's certificate.
 The URL is formed using the output of `hostname`.

 To fetch the report, request the `/api/v1/supply-voltage` with a `period` query parameter, for which any value can be used.

-When the report is requested with a client certificate which encodes the `supply-voltage-reader@electricity` group in the certificate's subject, the server knows that the client is a participant in the Trust Framework with the role that is allowed to use the data:"
+When the report is requested with a client certificate which encodes the `supply-voltage-reader@electricity` group in the certificate's subject, the server knows that the client is a participant in the Trust Framework with the role that is allowed to use the data:

 ```bash
 curl --cert certs/6-application-one-bundle.pem --key certs/6-application-one-key.pem \